OliverLysa/observatory-data-prep/README.md

 ## Updates

-The observatory has been designed to incorporate new data as it becomes available to help with trend assessment, monitoring and evaluation.
-On the dashboard front-end, this is achieved with scheduled content updates via Contentful.
-On the back-end, this is achieved through automated R and Python scripts for data extraction and processing, followed by automated PostgreSQL scripts for data storage.
-In R, we use the package 'cronR' to execute cronjobs in the MacOS environment, with a daily re-run schedule.
+The observatory has been designed to incorporate new data as it becomes available to help with timely insight, trend assessment, monitoring and evaluation.
+This is facilitated through automated R and Python scripts for data extraction and processing, followed by automated PostgreSQL scripts for data storage.
+Web hooks are used to trigger site rebuild following data updated.
 Imported data undergoes structure, data type and content constraint validation to reduce risk of build failure on the front-end.

 # Folder and file descriptions